jlmayfield/jlmayfield.github.io/teaching/COMP240/projects/webGOL.md

 The lack of back end databases and servers makes our development environment pretty straight forward.
 We need at *text editor* to write and edit our HTML, CSS, and Javascript code.
 We need the ability to run a *small web server* on our local machine in order to serve up our pages.
 Finally, we need the ability to run and debug our site.
 At this point you have all these things on your computer already.

 1. Text-Editor (Atom, Sublime Text, Notepad++, VS Code, etc. )
-2. Local Server - Python can launch simple http servers
+2. Local Server - Python can launch simple http servers - `python3 -m http.server`
-3. Running and Debugging Environment - aka A Web-Browser - (Chrome + Debugger (Ctrl-Shift-J))
+3. Running and Debugging Environment - aka A Web-Browser - (Chrome + Debugger (`ctrl-shift-j`))

+When working on your project you'll work out the code in your editor, fire up a simply python web server in your site's root directory, then visit the site using your browser.
+While on the site you can run the debugger to view printed log output or check on Javascript errors in the browser.

 ## Web-Development Resources